learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tiptap/Tiptap.md

 ## Example with Markdown Editor in React

-By default, Tiptap doesn't support inputting or outputting Markdown files.[^4] However, there is a community-developed npm package called `tiptap-markdown` that extends Tiptap to enable this.
+By default, Tiptap doesn't support input from or output to Markdown files.[^4] However, there is a community-developed npm package called `tiptap-markdown` that extends Tiptap to enable this.
 We'll go through the installation of this package and the creation of a simple editor that uses it.

 **1. Install `tiptap-markdown`:**
 We'll continue with the React project we created above.
 Install the `tiptap-markdown` package using npm: